Musaengchae

 • 1 tbsp toasted sesame seeds

-• 2 stalks daepa (Korean green onion) — green parts only, finely chopped
+• 2 stalks spring onion (Korean green onion) — green parts only, finely chopped

 • Extra gochugaru for color, optional